stefanoslig/blog/_posts/angular-composables.md

 #### Return Values

 From this function we return the state we want to be exposed in the component.
-The state consists of one or more `Signals` which can be used in the template of our component or other computed properties or effects.
+The state consists of one or more signals which can be used in the template of our component or other computed properties or effects.
 In our example we initialized the `mouse` field with the `useMouse` composable which returns two signals.

 #### Usage Restrictions